 For access to the library, potential visitors must complete and submit the online application.

-Please Note: The main building and library remain closed through the fall 2023 semester to visitors due to an ongoing and significant renovation project.
+Please Note: The main building and library are closed through the Fall of 2023 due to ongoing renovations.

 Visitors are encouraged to consult the Center’s library catalog to determine how they can best use the Center’s resources.
 (Be sure to set the location filter to ‘Ctr Hellen Studies‘.)